zgchen33/zgchen33.github.io/index.md

 ## About Me

 I am currently a research assistant in MARS LAB at Tsinghua University, working under the supervision of Prof. Hang Zhao.
 I received my bachelor’s degree in Artificial Intelligence from Huazhong University of Science and Technology(HUST).
-I have been a research student in AI4CE LAB at New York University(NYU), working with Yiming Li, advised by Prof. Chen Feng since Jul.2023.
-Before this, I was a research student at HUST from Mar.2022 to Jun.2023, advised by Prof. Yang Xiao and Zhiguo Cao.
+I have been a research student in AI4CE LAB at New York University(NYU), working with Yiming Li, advised by Prof. Chen Feng since Jul.
+2023.
+Before this, I was a research student at HUST from Mar.
+2022 to Jun.
+2023, advised by Prof. Yang Xiao and Zhiguo Cao.

 ## Research Interests
 - **Computer Vision:** Detection and Segmentation, 3D Scene Understanding, Collaborative Perception and Prediction